"We have too many tags to manage."

 While you can’t run a site without analytics, advertising, retargeting, and product feedback services, you can’t let those tags go unmonitored and unchecked.
 The recent breaches at British Airways, Ticketmaster, and Newegg are clear examples of the flaws in how people currently manage their tags.

-That said, first and third party services need a way to get on the site to perform the tasks they are designed to do.
+That said, first and third party tags need a way to get on the site to perform the tasks they are designed to do.
 You can add them directly to pages, through tag managers, or dynamically with another tag.

 This "wild west" eCommerce environment has created the perfect opportunity for hackers to exploit and add “form jacking” code to one of the first or third party tags loading on the site.
 Virtually any code added to the site could get exploited by hackers for the purpose of skimming credit cards off to unauthorized domains.
 Your site is at risk unless you have safeguards on the site to prevent your pages from communicating with new and unauthorized destinations (domains) on the internet.